 In addition to our academic and vocational courses, we also offer a variety of enrichment opportunities.
-Currently these include Healthy Cooking on a Budget, First Aid, Sign Language, Volunteering, and Sport for Leisure.
+Currently these include Healthy Cooking on a Budget, First Aid, Sign Language, Volunteering, and Sport for Leisure (including football and netball teams).

 Types of Course